emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 So switch over as much of your media diet to your target language as possible.
 Watch dubs of your favorite shows if necessary.
 Listen to music in your target language.
 Read newspapers in your target language.
 Whatever media you like in your native language, find its counterparts in your target language.

+<a target="_blank" href="https://refold.la">Refold.la offers a very detailed roadmap for learning a language to fluency through immersion in comprehensible media</a>.
+They're a great resource — though I think they emphasize video input far too much and downplay the importance of audio.
+Maybe video *is* more comprehensible since there's visual context.
+But most working adults just do not have time to watch hours of video every day, whereas layering a podcast or audiobook over chores or a commute is entirely within reach.

 #### Video

-Traditional streaming services like <a target="_blank" href="https://www.netflix.com/">Netflix</a> and <a target="_blank" href="http://www.amazon.com/gp/video/primesignup?_encoding=UTF8&linkCode=ib1&tag=elisecutts-20&linkId=aea35f1babd681c247aee3f12b3be2de&ref_=ihub_curatedcontent_5d5520b9-1915-4beb-bdfc-01a90af1be3f">Prime Video (30 day free trial)</a> are good places to start, but there are also great resources specifically for language learners, too:
+Traditional streaming services like <a target="_blank" href="https://www.netflix.com/">Netflix</a> and <a target="_blank" href="http://www.amazon.com/gp/video/primesignup?_encoding=UTF8&linkCode=ib1&tag=elisecutts-20&linkId=aea35f1babd681c247aee3f12b3be2de&ref_=ihub_curatedcontent_5d5520b9-1915-4beb-bdfc-01a90af1be3f">Prime Video (30 day free trial)</a> might be enough for you, but there are also great resources specifically for language learners, too:

 [**Lingopie is essentially Netflix for language learners**](https://lingopie.com/?ref=elisecutts&utm_medium=affiliate&utm_campaign=elisecutts&utm_term=elisecutts), with built-in features for making and reviewing flashcards as you watch TV in your target language.
 Its catalogue consists exclusively of "authentic" (i.e., made originally in the language) content and leans towards shorter films and episodes.